-Apex Legends features 2 basic pings available at the click of a button.
-By default you will find:
+Apex Legends features two basic pings available at the click of a button.
+By default, you will find:

 - Upon pressing the middle mouse button (often the scroll wheel button), you will leave a marker suggesting you want to go to a location for your allies to see.

 - You can also use the middle mouse button over a ping you've already given to cancel that ping.
 Your character will vocally reinforce this as well.

 - If your ally makes a ping, you can hover over their ping and hold down the middle mouse button to contextually bring up a menu to respond to their ping.
 For example, when leaving the drop ship, an ally may ping if they want to go to a specific location.
 You can hold the middle mouse button to bring up a menu that allows you to agree or disagree with that choice.